 Those games are perfectly optimized for the console, and you can sink dozens of hours into them.
 Again, most of them have microtransactions, though most of these additional purchases are cosmetic, so you don’t have to pay to win.

 Here, then, are all the games on PlayStation 5 that cost you a grand total of zero and that we highly recommend.
-From genre-hopping behemoths to games that come installed on the console from day one, there’s plenty for you to check out.
+From genre-hopping behemoths to games that come installed on the console from day one, there’s plenty of free games on PS5 for you to check out.

 Developer: Sirlin Games Publisher: Sirlin Games Microtransactions?
 Yes Single-Player/Multiplayer?
 Both